 The sea is crystal clear and the beach is clean and not too busy- in April at least.
 After spending a long long winter in England it felt luxurious to lie in the sun and take a dip in the sea.
 It was pretty cold when you first stepped in but warmed up quickly, and it is nice a shallow too.

-That night we got all dressed up and went back up to the Librarium Cafe to properly watch the sunset.
+That night we got all dressed up and went back up to the Librarium Cafe to watch the sunset again.
 It was a pretty spectacular one…

-For dinner we went back to via Sardegna and had a great meal at Ristorante Olympic, which is nautically themed with murals of Cagliari painted on the walls!
-The mussels and clams make a great starter and bread dipped in the mariniere sauce is heavenly.
+For dinner we went back to Via Sardegna and had a great meal at Ristorante Olympic, which is nautically themed with murals of Cagliari painted on the walls.
+The mussels and clams were fabulous.

-Later that night we walked up Largo Carlo Felice, past the roundabout, where there are a few bars, some of which are built back into the hill.
-It was all very atmospheric, sipping our cocktails and listening to great music in an echoey cave!
+Later that night we walked up Largo Carlo Felice, past the roundabout, where there are a few bars.
+Some of them are built back into the hill and it was all very atmospheric, sipping our cocktails and listening to great music in an echoey cave!

-On our final day we bypassed the beach in favour of more walking and no sand.
-We attempted to find the Orto Botanical gardens but, sadly, they was closed.
+On our final day we bypassed the beach in favour of more wandering.
+We attempted to visit the Orto Botanical gardens but, sadly, they was closed.
 As was the Roman Amphitheater which was looking a little unimpressive covered in scaffolding and new wooden constructions.
-Apparently, it is now used for musical performances which explains why it has been added to, as the old structure underneath didn’t look particularly safe.

-Our next stop took us to some pretty public gardens, and after a quick drink we walked all the way back down to the Marina along via Regina Elena (all the street names seem to rhyme!), which offered great views of the city and we were all grateful for the decline after walking uphill so much.
+Our next stop took us to some pretty public gardens, and after a quick drink we walked all the way back down to the Marina along Via Regina Elena, which offered great views of the city and we were all grateful for the decline after walking uphill so much.

 The rest of the day was spend lounging at Caffe Degli Spiriti again, ordering beers and shakeratos, catching the last of the Sardinian sun and simply relaxing.

-This mini break had the best of all worlds- atmospheric city meandering, cheap but delicious Italian cuisine, a stunning coastline and an atmosphere that lead to nothing but relaxation.
+This mini break had the best of everything – atmospheric city meandering, cheap but delicious Italian cuisine, a stunning coastline and a whole lot of relaxation and family time.
 I definitely recommend it and want to go back myself someday!